-Sometimes referred to as a 'click-together floor', a floating floor is installed by linking (or clicking) individual planks, boards, or even tiles together like a puzzle that "floats" atop the subfloor, without the need for nails, mortar, or glue.
+Sometimes referred to as a “click-together floor,” a floating floor is installed by linking (or clicking) individual planks, boards, or even tiles together like a puzzle that “floats” atop the subfloor, without the need for nails, mortar, or glue.
 The term “floating floor” refers to the installation method, but it’s often synonymous with the flooring types that can be installed with the floating method, such as laminate, floating tile, and vinyl.

 Here are some examples of Floating Floors:

-- Laminate—while laminate flooring can be glued down to the substrate, most of the time it is installed on a "floating" basis.
+- Laminate—While laminate can be glued down to the substrate, most of the time it is installed as a floating floor.

-- Luxury Vinyl—aka "LVF" snaps together piece by piece and can also be glued to the subfloor.
+- Luxury Vinyl Flooring (LVG) —Snaps together piece by piece and can also be glued to the subfloor.

-- Solid or Engineered Wood—traditionally, engineering wood flooring installations involved nailing or stapling the planks to a plywood substrate.
-However, there are now many brands with lock & fold technology that can be installed on a floating basis.
+- Solid or Engineered Wood—Traditionally, engineering wood flooring installations involved nailing or stapling the planks to a plywood substrate.
+Today, there are now many brands with lock and fold technology that can be installed as floating floors.

 - Ceramic Floating Tile—Tiles are attached to each other by their interlocking plastic teeth, rather than mortared to the subfloor.
 Notable brands are Snapstone®, Avaire®, and Eclipse® tile.

 What is the best radiant heating solution for my floating floor?

 - QuietWarmth Heating Film has one of the easiest install procedures in the industry.
 Simply unroll the mats, run the wires, and lay your floor!

 - No self-leveler required!